argoproj/argo-events/docs/tutorials/06-circuit-and-switches.md

 to trigger an Argo workflow if the sensor receives events from `Webhook` and `Calendar` gateway, but, another workflow if it receives events from `Calendar` and `Minio` gateway.

 1. Create the webhook event source and gateway.
+The gateway listens to HTTP requests on port `12000`

    ```bash
    kubectl -n argo-events apply -f https://raw.githubusercontent.com/argoproj/argo-events/master/examples/tutorials/05-circuit-and-switches/webhook-event-source.yaml